Updated March 1, 2022

-However, since many of Gradehacker’s clients follow a path in healthcare, we have developed this guide to understand 7 Essential Things You Should Know About The NCLEX.
+Here at Gradehacker, we are experts in helping college students, and since many of our clients follow a path in healthcare, we have developed this guide about the 7 Essential Things You Should Know About The NCLEX.

 Hopefully, once you’re done reading, you will realize that this exam is a logical step you have to take once you finish your initial academic journey into nursing.
-Instead of looking like a Goliath that will wait for you in the finish line, the NCLEX is more like the last leap before you receive the prize you have been working so hard to get.
+The NCLEX is the last leap before you receive the prize you have been working so hard to get.

 So with that clear, let’s start with the basics: